michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 62. You are creating an Azure Cosmos DB account that makes use of the SQL API.
 Data will be added to the account every day by a web application.
 You need to ensure that an email notification is sent when information is received from IoT devices, and that compute cost is reduced.
 You decide to deploy a function app.
 Which of the following should you configure the function app to use?
-Answer by dragging the correct options from the list to the answer area.
+Answer by dragging the correct options from the list to the answer area. </br>
-Select and Place: Consumption plan and SendGrid binding
+Select and Place: <b>Consumption plan and SendGrid binding</b>

-63. You company has an on-premises deployment of MongoDB, and an Azure Cosmos DB account that makes use of the MongoDB API.
+63. Your company has an on-premises deployment of MongoDB, and an Azure Cosmos DB account that makes use of the MongoDB API.
 You need to devise a strategy to migrate MongoDB to the Azure Cosmos DB account.
-You include the Data Management Gateway tool in your migration strategy. <b>mongorestore</b>
+You include the Data Management Gateway tool in your migration strategy. </br> <b>mongorestore</b>

 64. You are developing an e-Commerce Web App.
 You want to use Azure Key Vault to ensure that sign-ins to the e-Commerce Web App are secured by using Azure App Service authentication and Azure Active
 Directory (AAD).
 What should you do on the e-Commerce Web App?
-Enable Managed Service Identity (MSI). - A managed identity from Azure Active Directory allows your app to easily access other AAD-protected resources such as Azure Key Vault.
+<b>Enable Managed Service Identity (MSI)</b>. - A managed identity from Azure Active Directory allows your app to easily access other AAD-protected resources such as Azure Key Vault.

 65. Your Azure Active Directory Azure (Azure AD) tenant has an Azure subscription linked to it.
 Your developer has created a mobile application that obtains Azure AD access tokens using the OAuth 2 implicit grant type.